NickKaparinos/Automated-Cryptocurrency-trading-using-Deep-RL/README.md

 # Final Evaluation
 After training, the final agent was evaluated using the standard 0.1% trading fee.
 In 50 Evaluation episodes, the average Agent`s performance was on average **30%** better than the Buy And Hold strategy.

+T-Test was conducted to determine the statistical significance of the results.
+The p-value against the null hypothesis that the Buy&Hold strategy is better than the RL Agent is **0.000006**.

  <p align="center"><img src="https://github.com/NickKaparinos/Automated-Cryptocurrency-trading-using-Deep-RL/blob/master/Results/boxplot-final-vs-bah-ratio.png" alt="drawing" width="500"/>

 <p align="center"><img src="https://github.com/NickKaparinos/Automated-Cryptocurrency-trading-using-Deep-RL/blob/master/Results/boxplot-final-ratio.png" alt="drawing" width="500"/>